Document history for DynamoDB - Amazon DynamoDB

 January 20, 2014

 Global secondary indexes DynamoDB adds support for global secondary indexes.
 As with a local secondary index, you define a global secondary index by using an alternate key from a table and then issuing Query requests on the index.
 Unlike a local secondary index, the partition key for the global secondary index does not have to be the same as that of the table; it can be any scalar attribute from the table.
 The sort key is optional and can also be any scalar table attribute.
 A global secondary index also has its own provisioned throughput settings, which are separate from those of the parent table.
-For more information, see Improving data access with secondary indexes and Using Global Secondary Indexes in DynamoDB.
+For more information, see Improving data access with secondary indexes in DynamoDB and Using Global Secondary Indexes in DynamoDB.
 December 12, 2013

 Fine-grained access control DynamoDB adds support for fine-grained access control.
 This feature allows customers to specify which principals (users, groups, or roles) can access individual items and attributes in a DynamoDB table or secondary index.
 Applications can also leverage web identity federation to offload the task of user authentication to a third-party identity provider, such as Facebook, Google, or Login with Amazon.
 In this way, applications (including mobile apps) can handle very large numbers of users, while ensuring that no one can access DynamoDB data items unless they are authorized to do so.
 For more information, see Using IAM policy conditions for fine-grained access control.
 October 29, 2013